dbruning/accord/README.md

 *Accord.NET Framework* is dependent upon *AForge.NET Framework*, and the *Portable AForge.NET Framework* also contains support libraries for successfully building Portable
 Class Libraries from the *Accord.NET Framework* code base and incorporate these PCL:s in Windows Store, Windows Phone 8 or WPF applications.

 The portable class libraries reference the portable *Shim* and/or *Shim.Drawing* assemblies.
-In applications however, the target specific (Windows Store, Windows Phone or WPF)
+In applications however, the target specific (Windows Phone or WPF)
 *Shim* and *Shim.Drawing* assemblies should be referenced, to ensure that the target specific version of each type is used.

 `WriteableBitmap`:s provide input and output to the imaging functionality in the WPF, Windows Store and Windows Store libraries.
 The target specific *Shim.Drawing* assemblies